tom-seddon/b2/doc/Overview.md

 ## Change keyboard mapping ##

-The default keyboard layout maps PC keys to their BBC equivalent by position - typically what you want for games.
+The default keyboard layout tries to map PC keys to their BBC equivalent by position - typically what you want for games.

 Some games might be better with the `Default (caps/ctrl)` layout, which sets PC Left Ctrl to BBC Caps Lock, PC Left Alt to BBC Ctrl, and PC Caps Lock to BBC Ctrl.

 There are also two character map options, designed for typing, which try to map PC keys to BBC keys based on the character, so that PC Shift+0 gives you `)` and so on. `Default UK` is for UK-style keyboards, and `Default US` is for US-style keyboards.
-For US-style keyboards, press ` to get the pound sign.

 To get BBC Copy, use PC End (fn+Cursor Right on a Macbook Pro).

+### US-style keyboards

+If using `Default` or `Default (caps/ctrl)`, the PC backslash key produces BBC @.
+Press PC Home (fn+Cursor Left on a Macbook Pro) to get BBC backslash.

+If using `Default US` character map, press PC ` to get BBC pound sign.

 ## Save states

 Use `File` > `Save state` to save your place, and `File` > `Load last